habibcomsats/NVFlare/docs/programming_guide/system_architecture.rst

 may implement their own Overseer based on their deployment environment.
 In that case, users also need to implement their own Overseer Agent.

-:class:`Overseer Agent Spec<nvflare.apis.overseer_spec.OverseerAgent>`
+:class:`Overseer Agent Spec<flare.apis.overseer_spec.OverseerAgent>`

-NVIDIA FLARE provides two implementations:
+[BLINDED] FLARE provides two implementations:

-    - :class:`HttpOverseerAgent<nvflare.ha.overseer_agent.HttpOverseerAgent>` to work with the Overseer server.
-For NVIDIA FLARE 2.1.0, the provisioning tool will automatically map parameters specified in Overseer into the arguments for the HttpOverseerAgent.
+    - :class:`HttpOverseerAgent<flare.ha.overseer_agent.HttpOverseerAgent>` to work with the Overseer server.
+For [BLINDED] FLARE 2.1.0, the provisioning tool will automatically map parameters specified in Overseer into the arguments for the HttpOverseerAgent.
-    - :class:`DummyOverseerAgent<nvflare.ha.dummy_overseer_agent.DummyOverseerAgent>` is a dummy agent that simply returns the configured endpoint as the hot FL server.
-The dummy agent is used when a single FL server is configured and no Overseer server is necessary in an NVIDIA FLARE system.
+    - :class:`DummyOverseerAgent<flare.ha.dummy_overseer_agent.DummyOverseerAgent>` is a dummy agent that simply returns the configured endpoint as the hot FL server.
+The dummy agent is used when a single FL server is configured and no Overseer server is necessary in an [BLINDED] FLARE system.
 When DummyOverseerAgent is specified, the provisioning tool will include all arguments into the Overseer Agent section of generated json files.

 Job Definition Manager